Ratio of Debt-to-Income

 Just Guidelines

-Remember these are only guidelines.
-We will be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.